How to Make a Family Routine That Works

 - Give it a try.
 Expect the first few days to go badly.
 Keep looking at your routine and trying to get back on track.
 Think of it as making gestures rather than a perfectly executed plan.
 After a week or so you’ll know where you need to adjust or change things.
 If things are going well you can add onto your routine.

-- Don’t get too detailed.
-Some of us can be more detailed than others, but for the most part, try for getting the basic shape of your routine in place first, then add.
-Some days (most days?
-Or is that just me?) it won’t happen just like you planned.
+The keys in making a routine are to start small, repeat long enough to start seeing patterns, and readjust as needed.
+Try for getting the basic shape of your routine in place first, then add more if you like.
+Some days (most days?) it won’t happen just like you planned.
 No worries – you can try again.
 I do best when I think of a routine as a sketch of how things will go and then I fill out the details depending on the events of the day.

 - Make a kid-friendly cleaning routine